 "2 This is what King Cyrus of Persia says: 'The Lord, the God of heaven, has given me all the kingdoms of the earth.
-He has appointed me to build him a Temple
+He has appointed me to build him a

-• Do you ever feel like you need to make a new start in life?
+• Do you ever feel like you need to make a new start at life?

-There are many ways we make a new start in life-beginning a new job, getting married, going to college or vocational training, having children, moving to a new neighborhood, retiring, job promotion, divorce, experiencing a permanent disability, older children moving out of the house, joining a health club and getting serious about your health, or making a new spiritual commitment, etc. Each change is a new chapter in the story of our lives.
+There are many ways we make a new start at life-beginning a new job, getting married, going to college or vocational training, having children, moving to a new neighborhood, retiring, job promotion, divorce, experiencing a permanent disability, older children moving out of the house, joining a health club and getting serious about your health, or making a new spiritual commitment, etc. Each change is a new chapter in the story of our lives.

-In the book of Ezra, the people of Judah are starting a new life.
-They had been in captivity for nearly 70 years and were now free to return to Jerusalem.
-They could rebuild their homes, families, cities, nation, and lives.
-Making a new start in life was not as easy as they might have first thought.
-It was challenging.
+In the book of Ezra the people of Judah are starting a new life.
+They had been in captivity for nearly 70 years and now were free to go back to Jerusalem.
+They were free to rebuild their homes, families, city, nation and their lives.
+Making a new start at life was not as easy as they might have first thought.
+It was challenging and difficult.
 They needed God's help and direction.
 They needed to start at the right place and build a proper foundation for their lives.
-We, too, need a good foundation and to begin at the right place, that is, with God's help.
-The book of Ezra teaches us some important lessons about making a new start in life.
-Are you ready for a fresh start-God's way?
+We, too, need a good foundation and to start at the right place, that is, with God's help.
+The book of Ezra teaches us some important lessons about making a new start at life.
+Are you ready for a new start-God's way?